 AN IFORD ARTS PRODUCTION, SUNG IN ENGLISH

-6pm – Join us celebrating the first night of the 2019 season at a Gala Champagne Reception with canapés in the Brunswick Room.
-Performance starts at 7.30pm (est. end time of 10pm)
+6pm – Join us celebrating the first night of the 2020 season at a Gala Champagne Reception with canapés and some unexpected musical surprises in the Brunswick Room.
+Performance starts at 7.30pm (est. end time of 10.00pm)

 Performance starts at 5pm (est. end time of 7.30pm)